Kentucky Council on Postsecondary Education

 You'll gain practical strategies, tools and resources to help students navigate the transition to and through college successfully.
 Plus, we’ll spotlight innovative solutions and celebrate real progress in closing access gaps.
 Be part of the movement shaping the future of student success!

-The agenda for this in-person event will release over the coming weeks.
-Programming will begin at 8:30 a.m. and conclude at 4 p.m.
+The draft agenda for this in-person event is now available!
+Programming will begin at 8:30 a.m. and conclude at 4:15 p.m.
 ET.
+Download it here.
+The full agenda will release after the call for proposals close.

 It will take place at The Campbell House located on South Broadway in Lexington.
 There is not a lodging block associated with this event; however, rooms can be reserved at the hotel at: https://www.thecampbellhouse.com/accommodations.